Seven Tips for Christmas Shopping in Aberdeen

 5. Browse the Markets of Aberdeen for a Unique gift

 Belmont Street often has many market stalls throughout the year.
 However, there is no better time to visit than at Christmas time.
 The Belmont Street market stalls are the perfect place to buy a unique gift for folk that are more difficult to find presents for!

-There is also a Christmas Village on Union Terrace which runs from Friday 25th November 2016 to Sunday 8th January 2017.
-There you’ll find a market stalls, an open air ice rink, refreshments and a lovely festive atmosphere.
-View the Christmas Village brochure.
+There is also a Christmas Village on Broad Street which typically runs from mid-November until the end of December.
+There you’ll find a market stalls, an open-air ice rink, refreshments, a fairground and a lovely festive atmosphere.

 After plenty of shopping and walking you will have most certainly worked up an appetite.
 However you may not want to disrupt your shopping for too long!
 There are an abundance of places to grab a quick bite throughout the city centre, including at the Markets and we’d also recommend some of the cafes in and around Belmont Street.